ABOUT

 - Sign up to become a dementia-friendly community on the Alzheimer’s website

-- Set up training for councillors and residents in order to signpost symptoms of Dementia
+- Set up training for councillors and residents to signpost symptoms of Dementia

 - Ensure that your council buildings are checked to be suitable for people with Dementia